 Kaneohe, then

 Table: SOUS stations time of arrival.
-This data is not consistant with the above order of arrival.
+This data is not consistent with the above order of arrival.
 If station 2 is Adak or Midway then there should be another time for Explosion 1 very near 12:14:30 for Midway or Adak.

 Station